ub-cavas/AutowareAuto/src/control/design/controller-reference-implementation.md

 precomputed sine and cosine values, obviating the need for additional computations.

-For more details on the message, see the formal message definition in the package `autoware_auto_msgs`.
-While this message and it's rationales are duplicated here for convenience, the message package should be taken as the source of truth.
+For more details on the message, see the formal message definition in the package `autoware_auto_planning_msgs`.
+While this message and its rationales are duplicated here for convenience, the message package should be taken as the source of truth.

 ### Vehicle Kinematic State Message